 Unfortunately, the spa was still under construction at the time of our visit.
-On opening, the spa will welcome you with pure colour, washed timbers accented with modern finishes such as petrified wood create a soothing and calm space.
-Bronze metals washed with a warm light, accent walls painted in contrast colours accented with bold and dramatic art all aim to create a space where time ceases to exist exuding calmness and relaxation.
-Simple spaces and vast windows, highlighted with lazer-cut screen details of water lilies, allow privacy whilst enjoying the surrounding views.
+On opening, the spa will welcome you with pure color, washed timbers accented with modern finishes such as petrified wood create a soothing and calm space.
+Bronze metals washed with warm light, accent walls painted in contrast colors accented with bold and dramatic art all aim to create a space where time ceases to exist, exuding calmness, and relaxation.
+Simple spaces and vast windows, highlighted with laser-cut screen details of water lilies, allow privacy whilst enjoying the surrounding views.